-The following egregious features will continue to result in an "Against" recommendation, regardless of other EPSC factors ("Overriding Factors"):
+The following egregious features may result in an "Against" recommendation, regardless of other EPSC factors ("Overriding Factors"):

-- > A liberal change-of-control definition (including, for example, shareholder approval of a merger or other transaction rather than its consummation) that could result in vesting of awards by any trigger other than a full double trigger; - > If the plan would permit repricing or cash buyout of underwater options or SARs without shareholder approval (see FAQ #44 for more information); - > If the plan is a vehicle for problematic pay practices or a pay-for-performance misalignment (see FAQ #45 for more information); or - If any other plan features or company practices are deemed detrimental to shareholder interests; examples may include (but are not limited to), on a case-by-case basis, tax gross-ups related to plan awards, provision for reload options (though not the granting of reload options under a plan previously approved by shareholders), or provision for transferability of stock options to third-party financial institutions without shareholder approval.
+- A liberal change-of-control definition that could result in vesting of awards by any trigger other than a full double trigger; - > If the plan would permit repricing or cash buyout of underwater options or SARs without shareholder approval; - If the plan is a vehicle for problematic pay practices or a pay-for-performance misalignment; -) If the plan is estimated to be excessively dilutive to shareholders' holdings; or - If any other plan features or company practices are deemed detrimental to shareholder interests; examples may include (but are not limited to), on a case-by-case basis, tax gross-ups related to plan awards, provision for reload options (though not the granting of reload options under a plan previously approved by shareholders), or provision for transferability of stock options to third-party financial institutions without shareholder approval.

-44. When will repricing provisions constitute an overriding factor?
+43. When will repricing or cash buyout provisions constitute an overriding factor?

 If the plan would permit repricing of options/SARs without shareholder approval - either by expressly permitting it (for NYSE and NASDAQ listed companies) or by not prohibiting it when the company has a history of repricing (for non-listed companies) - this will constitute an overriding factor.
-Typical repricing provisions that would be considered an overriding factor include:
+The following are examples of typical repricing provisions that would be considered an overriding factor:

-- > The direct exercise price reduction of outstanding stock options; - > The cancellation of an outstanding stock options in exchange for the grant of a new stock options with a lower exercise price; - > The cancellation of underwater options in exchange for stock awards; or - > Cash buyouts of underwater options.
+- The direct exercise price reduction of outstanding stock options; - > The cancellation of an outstanding stock options in exchange for the grant of a new stock options with a lower exercise price; - > The cancellation of underwater options in exchange for stock awards; or - Cash buyouts of underwater options.

-45. When may a pay-for-performance misalignment have an adverse recommendation implication for the equity plan proposal?
+44. When may a pay-for-performance misalignment have an adverse recommendation implication for the equity plan proposal?